Les Promenades Gatineau: Description

 The mall is considered to be the third-largest shopping centre in the Ottawa–Gatineau area in terms of retail space by trailing St. Laurent Centre's 867,275 sqft and Bayshore Shopping Centre's 883,250 sqft.
 Its website claims that the mall has about a total area of 845,000 sqft, including its three-story office building in the south side of the complex, which houses a dental clinic and federal government offices.

 The mall is sprawled on a single level with several secondary corridors and sections that are lined up in different directions, which can make it difficult to locate smaller boutiques.
 The anchor tenants include Costco, La Maison Simons, Marshalls, and Sports Experts.

-The shopping centre is located in a very busy part of the city and draws people from all over the city because many transit routes pass it.
+The shopping centre is located in a busy part of the city and draws people from all over the city due to the many transit routes pass it.
 With Polyvalente Le Carrefour being across the road from one of the shopping centre's entrances, the students of the high school often visit it on their lunch breaks or after school.

 The mall, which was recently completely renovated and rejuvenated, now houses several new retailers, which have opened, including H&M and La Maison Simons.